Kind of Blue: Reception and legacy

 Since its release on August 17, 1959, Kind of Blue has been regarded by critics as Davis's greatest work.
 It is his most acclaimed album, and became, along with Davis's 1970 album Bitches Brew, his best-selling record, cementing him as one of the most successful jazz artists in history.
 Music writer Chris Morris cited Kind of Blue as "the distillation of Davis's art."
 Cobb said the album "must have been made in heaven".

 Kind of Blue has been lauded as one of the most influential albums in the history of jazz.
 One reviewer has called it a "defining moment of twentieth century music".
 Several of the pieces from the album have become jazz standards.
 Kind of Blue is consistently ranked among the greatest albums of all time.
 In a review of the album, AllMusic senior editor Stephen Thomas Erlewine stated:

 Kind of Blue isn't merely an artistic highlight for Miles Davis, it's an album that towers above its peers, a record generally considered as the definitive jazz album, a universally acknowledged standard of excellence.
 Why does Kind of Blue possess such a mystique?
 Perhaps because this music never flaunts its genius. ...
 It's the pinnacle of modal jazz — tonality and solos build from the overall key, not chord changes, giving the music a subtly shifting quality. ...
 It may be a stretch to say that if you don't like Kind of Blue, you don't like jazz — but it's hard to imagine it as anything other than a cornerstone of any jazz collection.

-In 1959, the arrival of Ornette Coleman on the jazz scene via his fall residency at the Five Spot club, consolidated by the release of his The Shape of Jazz to Come LP in 1959, muted the initial impact of Kind of Blue, a happenstance that irritated Davis greatly.
+In 1959, the arrival of Ornette Coleman on the jazz scene via his fall residency at the Five Spot Café, consolidated by the release of his The Shape of Jazz to Come LP in 1959, muted the initial impact of Kind of Blue, a happenstance that irritated Davis greatly.
 Though Davis and Coleman both offered alternatives to the rigid rules of bebop, Davis would never reconcile himself to Coleman's free jazz innovations, although he would incorporate musicians amenable to Coleman's ideas with his great quintet of the mid-1960s, and offer his own version of "free" playing with his jazz fusion outfits in the 1970s.
 The influence of Kind of Blue did build, and all of the sidemen from the album went on to achieve success on their own.
 Evans formed his influential jazz trio with bassist Scott LaFaro and drummer Paul Motian; "Cannonball" Adderley fronted popular bands with his brother Nat; Kelly, Chambers and Cobb continued as a touring unit, recording under Kelly's name as well as in support of Coltrane and Wes Montgomery, among others; and Coltrane went on to become one of the most revered and innovative of all jazz musicians.
 Even more than Davis, Coltrane took the modal approach and ran with it during his career as a leader in the 1960s, leavening his music with Coleman's ideas as the decade progressed.